powens/personal-site-gatsby/src/pages/2018-07-18-refactor-with-jscodeshift/index.md

 The [jscodeshift readme](https://github.com/facebook/jscodeshift) file is the place to learn more about jscodeshift and recast.
 There is a section on [prexisting codemods](https://github.com/facebook/jscodeshift#example-codemods) which is an excellent starting place to learn more about rolling your own codemods.

-I’ve also created a basic repo with examples used in this post, available at: https://github.com/powens/jscodeshift-examples - these aren’t quite fully baked, and require more testing and handling special cases; but are intended as a place to get more familiar with the jscodeshift API.
+I’ve also created a basic repo with examples used in this post, [available on my github](https://github.com/powens/jscodeshift-examples) - these aren’t quite fully baked, and require more testing and handling special cases; but are intended as a place to get more familiar with the jscodeshift API.

 ## Back to the upgrade task